 While the pasta is boiling, roughly cut your brie wheel into chunks.

-Heat a medium pan over medium heat and add in 1/4 cup white vinegar, 4 tablespoons milk (I use thick non-dairy milk such as almond or flax milk) and salt and pepper to taste.
+Heat a medium pan over medium heat and add 1/4 cup white vinegar, 4 tablespoons milk (I use thick non-dairy milk such as almond or flax milk), and salt and pepper to taste.

-Melt the brie until it incorporates with all of the ingredients and becomes a creamy cheese texture.
+Melt the brie until it incorporates all of the ingredients and becomes a creamy cheese texture.

-You do not have to worry about making a roux or adding any sort of other flavors such as sauting onions or garlic beforehand in order for this recipe to taste amazing!
+You do not have to worry about making a roux or adding any sort of other flavors such as sauteeing onions or garlic beforehand in order for this recipe to taste amazing!
+I am telling you, making brie cheese sauce for pasta is so darn easy!

 You will see that the cheese has melted and that the rind is left.
 Don’t worry, once tossed, the rind will incorporate.